skoolkid/pyskool/man/pyskool.py.rst

 --create-ini
   Create the ini files required by the game in ``~/.pyskool/ini/%{gamedir}`` and exit.

+--create-sounds
+  Create the sound files required by the game in ``~/.pyskool/sounds`` and exit.

 --get-images
   Get any missing images required by the game and exit.